10 reasons to go diving in Ishigaki and the Yaeyama Islands

 If you are looking for something more luxurious, I recommend Fusaki Beach or Maesato Beach where the splendid ANA Intercontinental Resort is located.
 These places are outside of the town centre but at the same time close enough for when you want to go out.

-Do you need more information to plan your dive trip to Okinawa?
-Check these additional articles about scuba diving in Okinawa:
+Do you need more information to plan a dive trip to Okinawa?

-This article was written in partnership with the tourism and convention bureau of Okinawa.
+This article was written in partnership with the Tourism and Convention Bureau of Okinawa.
 As always, all my views and opinions are my own and reflect my experience honestly.
 Photo credits: Sachi of Prime Scuba took some of the manta rays and macro pictures in this article.

 PIN IT FOR LATER